ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   the system and didn't allow us to fully take advantage of RAG technique.
 - Utilize a supported GPU.
-We will need to acquire high performance hardware with GPU capabilities and deploy the system with some changes in order to support GPU during both the vector store creatino and the invokation of the LLMs during.
+We will need to acquire high performance hardware with GPU capabilities and deploy the system with some changes in order to support GPU during both the vector store creation and the invocation of the LLMs during.
   This will vastly improve the user experience.
 - Support more generation formats like images, sounds and videos.
 We only focused on text generation task on this thesis.
 However, newer machine learning models